ihorleleka/IL.AttributeBasedDI/Code/IL.AttributeBasedDI/README.md

 - **DecorationOrder**: Defines the order of decoration.
 Lower values are closer to the original implementation in the execution chain.
 - **Key** (`.NET 8+`): Specifies a key for keyed decorator registration.
 - **Feature** (optional): Specifies a feature flag to conditionally register the decorator.
+- **TreatOpenGenericsAsWildcard** (optional, `bool`): When set to `true`, the decorator will treat open generic service types as a wildcard, allowing it to decorate any closed generic implementation of that service.

 ---